mainwp/mainwp-child/readme.txt

 = 4.0.7.1 - 4-30-20 =
 * Fixed: JSON decoding issues on specific setups
-* Fixed: An issue with incorrect images URL
+* Fixed: An issue with incorrect image URL
-* Fixed: conflict with the Download Manager plugin
+* Fixed: Conflict with the Download Manager plugin
-* Fixed: multiple PHP warnings
+* Fixed: Multiple PHP warnings
 * Fixed: MySQL query compatibility problems
 * Fixed: An issue with saving Wordfence settings
-* Fixed: An issue with showing correct post and page creating time
+* Fixed: An issue with showing the correct post and page creating time
-* Fixed: An issue with displaying correct author in reports
+* Fixed: An issue with displaying the correct author in reports
 * Added: Support for WPVivid backups in the reporting system
 * Preventative: Security improvements